 You can come to SLS for a consultation or hire us for ongoing representation in these matters.

 Determining if you need a protection order can be scary.
-Our office helps make the filing process less overwhelming by answering all your questions and addressing your concerns.
-If the person you want a protection order against is a current UW-Seattle student, however, we are limited to explaining the process and providing you with resources.
+Our office helps make the filing process less overwhelming by answering your questions and addressing your concerns.
+However, if the person you want a protection order against is a current UW-Seattle student, we are limited to explaining the process and providing you with resources.
 If the opposing party is not a UW-Seattle student, then you can hire SLS to file the case and represent you in court.

 Wills and Powers of Attorney